 Propagation model: Recommendation ITU-R P.452 for 1% time.

-Remote stations: In general, coordination of P-MP base stations (which typically have higher antenna heights above local terrain and higher eirp levels) will create a “coordination envelope” within which most, if not all, P-MP remote stations would fall.
+Remote stations: In general, coordination of PMP base stations (which typically have higher antenna heights above local terrain and higher EIRP levels) will create a “coordination envelope” within which most, if not all, PMP remote stations would fall.
 Nevertheless in a small number of situations a base station transmitter may meet the necessary radar receiver coordination requirements but (because an intervening terrain obstruction blocks interference from a base-station transmitter) a remote station associated with the base station may not be able to satisfy the coordination requirements.
-To address this potential interference risk, the prospective P-MP licensee (or their accredited assigner) should perform a check to ensure that the predicted coverage area of the P-MP service does not overlap with the interference contour of the radar receiver.
+To address this potential interference risk, the prospective PMP licensee (or their accredited assigner) should perform a check to ensure that the predicted coverage area of the PMP service does not overlap with the interference contour of the radar receiver.

 To perform this check: